AIoTES/Example-CodeGenerator-html.template/README.md

 To start to work with this project, the first step is clone this repository.
 Import the project with Eclipse:
-1. file->import
+1. File->import
-2. them select "existing maven project"
+2. then select "existing maven project"
-3. select "browse" button and navigate to root directory where you  was clone this repository
+3. select "browse" button and navigate to root directory where you cloned this repository
-4. after that you wll see a checked file called "/pom.xml"
+4. after that you will see a checked file called "/pom.xml"
 5. now, just click "finish" button and wait to Eclipse import all necessary files to start

 ## Testing